airalab/robonomics-wiki/docs/install-smart-home.md

 </code-helper>

-- if on your PC are several devices that use serial ports, the script will ask which device to use:
+- If there are several devices on your PC that use serial ports, the script will ask which device to use:

 <code-helper>